OsbornNyakaru/OsbornNyakaru/README.md

-# Hi there 👋
+# Hi there 👋I'm Osborn Nyakaru

-I'm Osborn Nyakaru, a passionate aspiring software engineer dedicated to creating impactful solutions with clean and efficient code.
+A passionate aspiring software engineer dedicated to creating impactful solutions with clean and efficient code.
 I'm driven by challenges and a strong curiosity for learning new technologies.

-- 🌱 Currently diving deep into **AI** and **Machine Learning**.
+- 🌱 Currently diving deep into **AI**, **Data Science** and **Machine Learning**.
 - 💼 Open to collaborating on projects related to **Decentralized Applications (DApps)**, **Impactful and Community-Driven Innovations** and **Data Analysis Solutions**.
 - 📫 How to reach me: osbornnyakaru44@gmail.com
 - ⚡ Fun fact: The average smartphone today has more computing power than NASA’s computers during the Apollo moon landings!